Aung Tun Thet: 2015–present

 He was also appointed as the Visiting Professor at Payap University, Chiangmai, Thailand.
-He continues to serve as the Advisor at UMFCCI.
+He continues to serve as the Advisor at Union of Myanmar Federation of Chambers of Commerce and Industry.
 He is teaching post-graduate students undertaking MPA, MBA, MBF and MDevS courses at Yangon University of Economics as well at Yangon University.He continues to give public seminars and also teaches at Strategy First University and Myanmar Imperial University.
 In 2019, he was invited to attend the Distinguished Guest Programme organized by Korean Foundation.
 He was appointed as the Academic Advisory Board Member of Institute of Myanmar Studies at Yunnan University, China in 2019.
 He is also serving as Senior Advisor to the Executive Director of Korea Research Institute, University of New South Wales, Melbourne, Australia.
 In June 2020, Prof. Thet was awarded the Distinguished Teacher award by Ministry of Education.

 Aung Tun Thet has continued conducting online and virtual learning seminars on management, leadership, and sustainable development, with foreign and local universities.